candide-guevara/candide-guevara.github.io/_posts/funny/2016-03-30-skiing-in-switzerland.md

 By now it should be no surprise that you pay a **lot**.
 What you do not know is that they close at 17h, not a minute later (I checked this in [Laax-Flims][10] and [Valbella][2]).
 So you cannot stay until the slopes close or you may not make it before they call it a day (specially in big stations).

+You also have to cope with the legendary unfrienliness of swiss people.
+Well to be precise they will be your friends as long as you have money.
+I once broke my ski pole in [Arosa Lenzerheide][2], naively I though that some rental shop would sell me an old pole so that I could finish my day ...
+I tried 3 shops before realising that nobody would len a hand without a monetary counterpart.
+Same thing happened again (yeah those fancy carbon fiber poles are just c\*\*p) a few weeks after in [Alpe d'Huez][7].
+This time however, the first rental shop I asked was happy to give me an old pole for free.

 ## Conclusion

 It still have many places to visit in several countries before I can deliver a comprehensive judgement.
 But for now, the best country to go is for sure France.